 We are picking up coverage on Akazoo (SONG).
 This is an online streaming company focused on emerging markets.
 The valuation is very reasonable compared to their peers and the emerging markets are the best growth areas for this business.
 With some barriers to competitors in place, SONG is well positioned for growth and would likely be an acquisition candidate for a larger player looking for more exposure to emerging markets.
 (Here’s a link to an article discussing how a smaller competitor is being funded at a higher valuation) Management, with whom I spent a lot of time this week, is top notch and the company is well funded.

 We dropped coverage on Bioasis.
 The bull case is for a partnership to be announced soon, but my checks lead me to believe that other companies in our universe offer equal upside with less uncertain outcomes.
-I appreciate the job management is doing, but the lack of funding leaves them in a position of always being behind the eight ball; another financing looms and I’m not sticking around for it.Tailwinds' Disclaimers & Disclosures: For a full list of disclaimers and disclosures, please visit http://
+I appreciate the job management is doing, but the lack of funding leaves them in a position of always being behind the eight ball; another financing looms and I’m not sticking around for it.Tailwinds' Disclaimers & Disclosures: Tailwinds may have been compensated for writing this article.
+For a full list of disclaimers and disclosures, please visit http://